-The writer Jean Fullerton [left as a child growing up locally], a nurse married to Kevin Woolmer, a priest in Chelmsford diocese, based parts of her novel No Cure for Love (2006) in the area, and also chapter 11 of A Glimpse of Happiness (Orion 2009), which describes a party after a nuptial mass at St Mary & St Michael,
+The writer Jean Fullerton grew up hereabouts [left], and based parts of a novel set in the early 19th century in Walburgh Street.
+Chapter 11 of A Glimpse of Happiness (Orion 2009) describes a party after a nuptial mass at St Mary & St Michael,

 Right is the street from Commercial Road in 1963.

 The streets running south off Commercial Road, between Cannon Street Road and Watney Street, were (from west to east), Rampart [formerly Little Turner], Richard, Jane, Anthony, Fenton, Buross, Hungerford, Planet [for a time Star] and Devonshire Streets.